joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to initialize Set and List fields as empty collections, or leave them as null. initializeCollections = true

+  // **EXPERIMENTAL** Whether to make the generated types Parcelable for Android parcelable = false
 }
 ```